 There are so many distracting noises at places of work; clacking keyboards, ringing phones, whirring printers, and the annoying guy jabbering on at the water cooler.
 It can make for a toxic mix for anyone who values their attention, concentration, and productivity.

-Rather than retreat to a pair of noise cancelling headphones, there are some products commercially available that can take all that ambient noise down a few levels.
+Rather than retreat to a pair of noise-canceling headphones, there are some products commercially available that can take all that ambient noise down a few levels.
 If you’re lucky, you might work in a modern building with acoustic wood paneling on the walls and ceiling, like the Union Pacific center we previously discussed.

 If not, there are new workspace innovations like sounds absorbing workspace dividers.
 They are movable and customizable panels covered in a decorative sound absorbing material.